-On December 4, 2020 we learned that an unauthorized party had gained remote access to a US Claims employee's inbox for a limited period of time and acquired certain information, potentially including personal information<< b2b_text_2(ClientStatement)>>.
-We immediately began to investigate and remediate the incident, including taking swift action to eliminate the access and further enhance our security.
+On November 29, 2020, we learned that an unauthorized person had gained remote access to Citywide's computer network for a limited period of time and acquired certain information, including personal information << b2b_text_3(PersonalInfo)>> We took immediate action to contain and remediate the threat, and promptly began investigating the incident.
+We eliminated the unauthorized access and took further steps to enhance our security.